Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Inverted Nipple correction, also known as inverted nipple surgery, nipple enhancement, or inversion repair, is a surgical procedure to correct the appearance of the nipples and chest area by increasing the projection of the nipples.

 Inverted nipples is most often a congenital condition, where the nipples invert more than they protrude.
-While this condition rarely poses health issues, it can significantly impact your emotional wellbeing, prevent you from breastfeeding and even cause intimacy issues.
+While this condition rarely poses health issues, it can prevent some women from breastfeeding, making it difficult for a baby to latch onto the breast effectively, potentially leading to nipple soreness, cracked nipples, and difficulty with milk transfer.
+Some women may choose to address inverted nipples for personal aesthetic reasons.

 This procedure can occasionally be paired with other types of breast surgery, such as breast augmentation, but not with breast reduction or breast lift.
-In these situations, it is safer to perform the nipple procedure at least 6 months before, or after, a breast reduction/lift.
-This ensures that the blood supply to the nipple has not been compromised.
-We can help you to achieve breast symmetry while maintaining functionality and sensation in the area.
+In these situations, it is safer to perform the nipple procedure at least 6 months before, or after, a breast reduction/lift to ensures that the blood supply to the nipple has not been compromised.
+This procedure can assist breast symmetry while maintaining functionality and sensation in the area.

+Inverted Nipple surgery may be right for you if your nipples are always inverted and you wish to address this.
 Inverted nipples can be congenital or develop over time for a few different reasons.
 This condition is not uncommon and occurs in both men and women.
-Patients seek treatment for this condition due to the appearance of their nipples or if they have had trouble breastfeeding.
+Some individuals seek treatment for inverted nipples due to concerns about their appearance or functional challenges, such as difficulties with breastfeeding.

 There are three grades of nipple inversion, based on the level of severity: